eManPrague/frui.ts/packages/screens/README.md

 `Busywatcher` is a simple counter of currently running processes that need to display a loading progress.
 You can either manually increment and decrement the counter, get a disposable ticket with `getBusyTicket()`, or use its `watch()` function to watch over a promise.

 You can also use function decorator `@watchBusy`.
 It automates the use of `busyWatcher.watch()` - if the function the decorator is applied to is async or returns a promise, and the parent class also contains a property named `busyWatcher`, the function is automatically watched by the busyWatcher.

+## Navigation

+TODO initialize navigation

+Implement `IHasNavigationParams` if you want to propagate some parameter no the navigation path.

+Implement `ICanNavigate` if you want to control navigation path for children and react to changes in the navigation path.
+Note that the conductors described above already implement `ICanNavigate`.